arduino-cmake/Arduino-CMake-NG/README.md

 The Arduino SDK, which one usually downloads together with the Arduino IDE, is actually also a toolchain, as it includes the required compilation & linkage tools for cross-compiling.
 Analyzing the SDK allows us to build a framework using this toolchain, and also all of Arduino's other cool features such as *libraries, examples*, etc.

+### What is NG?

+NG stands for "New Generation".
+Inferred from the written above, it can easily be understood why the project has this name.
+However, if you don't think this name is good enough or it confuses you - Feel free to propose a name of your own, we're open for offers :)

 ## Features

 **Arduino-CMake** should do <u>anything</u> that the **Arduino IDE** can!